What has officially commenced “Senior Season” for countless Hockaday upperclassmen? Ring Day.

 Every May, juniors commemorate their induction as the leaders of the school with a ceremony where they receive their class ring and wear the signature white blazer for the first time.

 The unsung hero behind the celebration are the uniform companies that make these special blazers.
-They also supply the rest of the students will all their school apparel.
+These companies also supply the rest of the students with their school apparel.
 However, Hockaday’s current uniform supplier, Dennis (previously known as Mills), has gone out of business, sparking questions about the future of our uniform.

 History